kevinschaich/maccess/README.md

 Maccess works best when you have an always-on, desktop Mac at home.
 You can use an old laptop but be aware that leaving a laptop plugged in can dramatically shorten its battery/component lifespan due to insufficient cooling.

+We'll call the always-on desktop Mac your **server**, and the devices you want to access it from your client devices or **clients** for short.

 #### Prerequisites

 For the purposes of this guide, we'll assume you have: